chooron/HydroModels.jl/docs/src/get_start_en.md

 ### Running with Config

 The model computation is not limited to these basic features.
-To support necessary settings during the computation process, `HydroModel` can accept a `config` parameter.
+To support necessary settings during the computation process, `HydroModel` can accept a `config` parameter (Dict).

 For example, by default, the model uses only the Euler method to solve ordinary differential equations.
 However, sometimes a more accurate solving method is needed, which can be set using the `config` parameter.